awsdocs/amazon-emr-management-guide/doc_source/emr-plan-input-dynamodb.md

 # Import DynamoDB Data into Hive<a name="emr-plan-input-dynamodb"></a>

 The implementation of Hive provided by Amazon EMR includes functionality that you can use to import and export data between DynamoDB and an Amazon EMR cluster\.
-This is useful if your input data is stored in DynamoDB\. \.
+This is useful if your input data is stored in DynamoDB\.
+For more information, see [Export, Import, Query, and Join Tables in DynamoDB Using Amazon EMR](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/EMRforDynamoDB.html)\.